pharmpy/pharmpy/docs/modeling.rst

 Here, *CL* indicates the name of the parameter onto which you want to apply the effect, *WGT* is the name of the covariate, and *pow* (power function) is the effect you want to apply.
 The effect can be either added or multiplied to the parameter, denoted by '*' or '+' (multiplied is default).
-See :py:class:`pharmpy.modeling.add_covariate_effect` for effects with available templates.
+See :py:class:`pharmpy.modeling.add_covariate_effect` for effects with available templates and initial estimates.

 .. jupyter-execute::